sanjibbehera/KubernetesClusterUpgradeV1.18toV1.19OnUbuntu1804/README.md

 ### Step 5:-
 Initializing your control-plane node using the below command [This command should be executed in Master Node].
 sudo kubeadm init --pod-network-cidr=10.244.0.0/16 --apiserver-advertise-address=192.168.19.10
 #### Note: Copy the join command for the worker nodes, once the above command completes and executeds the same in worker node.
+#### Additional Note: the Cidr IP Range is taken as "10.244.0.0/16", due to the requirement of Flannel POD Network Installation.

 ### Step 6:-
 Install <b>Flannel</b> pod network.